OPS-E2E-PPE/VBA-Docs/api/Word.Subdocument.md

 keywords: vbawd10.chm2441
 f1_keywords:
 - vbawd10.chm2441
-ms.prod: word
 api_name:
 - Word.Subdocument
 ms.assetid: ed966369-34f6-ef0c-d6d6-4c86baff4793
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Subdocument object (Word)

 Represents a subdocument within a document or range.
 The **Subdocument** object is a member of the **[Subdocuments](Word.subdocuments.md)** collection.
 The **Subdocuments** collection includes all the subdocuments in the a range or document.

 ## Remarks

 Use **Subdocuments** (Index), where Index is the index number, to return a single **Subdocument** object.
 The following example displays the path and file name of the first subdocument in the active document.

 ```vb